katehret/measuring-language-complexity/README.md

 ### Overview of the files

-This repository comprises the following items:
+This repository comprises the following items (in alphabetical order):

+#### complexity_analysis.r

+A file with R commands to calculate complexity scores for overall, morphological and syntactic complexity as described in Ehret (2017).

 #### distcomp_functions.r